 It’s recommended that women of childbearing age get at least 400 micrograms (mcg) of folic acid daily.
 Your doctor may recommend as much as 800 mcg daily for pregnancy.
 (Most standard multivitamins contain 400 mcg.)

 How does a fertility diet work?

-Researchers believe that staying with a "fertility diet" pattern is linked in some way with a lower risk of ovulatory disorder infertility.
-They hypothesize that the fertility diet is favorable to balanced levels of glucose and insulin sensitivity -- both factors that play a role in ovulatory function.
+Researchers believe that this "fertility diet" pattern is linked in some way with a lower risk of ovulatory disorder infertility.
+They hypothesize that the fertility diet is favorable to ensure balanced levels of glucose and insulin sensitivity -- both factors that play a role in ovulatory function.

 Will a fertility diet work for me?

 Talk to your doctor about your need for a fertility diet.
 Ask about your current blood glucose and insulin levels.

 Women with healthy insulin levels are more likely to have regular ovulation cycles.
 Yet women who have diabetes or insulin resistance - which can occur with polycystic ovary syndrome (PCOS) - have a greater risk of irregular ovulation and may benefit from a fertility diet.Sources

 - The Fertility Diet, Fat, Carbs and the Science of Conception, Jorge Chavarro MD ScD, Walter C. Willett, MD, Dr. P.H., Patrick J. Skerrett, editor of Harvard Health Letter.

 - Chavarro JE, Rich-Edwards JW, Rosner BA, Willett WC.
 Diet and lifestyle in the prevention of ovulatory disorder infertility.
 Obstet Gynecol.
 2007 Nov;110(5):1050-8.